August, 2021: Signs of eccentricity in two gravitational-wave signals may indicate a sub-population of dynamically assembled binary black holes

 October, 2020: Identifying and mitigating noise sources in precision pulsar timing data sets

-(Goncharov et al.) accepted for publication in MNRAS
+(Goncharov et al.) published in MNRAS

 October, 2020: GW190521: orbital eccentricity and signatures of dynamical formation in a binary black hole merger signal